smetanadvorak/myo_ecn/README.md

 ### 3. Install _myo-python_ package

-Install it from from my fork on Github.
+Install it from from our fork on Github.
 To do so, in command line, with 'myo' environment activated, run:
 ```
 pip install https://github.com/smetanadvorak/myo-python/tarball/master
 ```